Lockheed Martin KC-130

 The Lockheed Martin (previously Lockheed) KC-130 is a family of the extended-range tanker version of the C-130 Hercules transport aircraft.
-The KC-130J is the latest variant operated by the United States Marine Corps (USMC), with 48 delivered out of 79 ordered.
+The KC-130J is the latest variant operated by the United States Marine Corps (USMC), with 74 delivered out of 83 ordered as of 31 December 2023.
 It replaced older KC-130F, KC-130R, and KC-130T variants for aerial refueling.
 USMC reserve unit, VMGR-452 operated 12 KC-130T aircraft until May 2021; this was the last USMC reserve unit that operated the legacy KC-130s, completing the Corps' transition to the more advanced Super Hercules.

 Development

 The KC-130F made its first test flight in January 1960 as the GV-1 under the old Navy designation system.
 First entering service in 1962, the KC-130F was designed to undertake aerial refueling missions in support of USMC aircraft.
 It was developed from the Lockheed C-130 Hercules.

-The newest Hercules, the KC-130J, shares 55 percent of the same airframe as preceding models, but in fact is a greatly improved airplane.
+The newest version, the KC-130J, shares fifty-five percent of the same airframe as preceding models, but has major improvement.
 It is based on the Lockheed Martin C-130J Super Hercules and provides significant increases in operational capability and performance margins over preceding KC-130F/R/T (legacy) aircraft.
-Additionally, The KC-130J reduces cost of ownership through system reliability and reduced maintenance man-hours per flight hour.
+Additionally, the KC-130J reduces cost of ownership through system reliability and reduced maintenance man-hours per flight hour.

 The new HC-130J combat rescue tanker and MC-130J special operations tanker are both derived from a KC-130J baseline.

 Technological development has led to the incorporation of interior/exterior night vision lighting, night vision goggle head-up displays, global positioning system, and jam-resistant radios.
 Some KC-130s are also equipped with defensive electronic and infrared countermeasures systems.